Sevenstax/FreeV2G/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Problems / Bugs
-about: Create a report to help us improve
+about: Create an issue if you are experience a problem with FreeV2G / Whitebeet or think you may encountered a bug.
 title: ''
 labels: ''
 assignees: ''
 ---

 **Your Setup**